jlehegaret/cs171-project/process_doc/data.md

 * **spec closed issues missing closed by name** - fixed
 * **spec issues missing difficulty level** - actually, spec issues are not assigned a difficulty level.
 Decided to treat them all as "easy" in that case.
 * **test data missing commit info** - outstanding - too many different API requests needed to generate to obtain this information (ie, too complicated even if GitHub was still allowing access).
 As a result, we decided to drop commits altogether, rather than displaying half of them, although we hoped to revisit this decision before the end of the project.
-* **missing "closed by" name when pull requests closed without being merged** - outstanding - too late to download additional field of information.
+* **missing "closed by" name when pull requests closed without being merged** - outstanding - too late to download additional field of information from GitHub.
 As a result, we include all we can, but we are careful to filter out "unknown" and "undefined" from our graph of the top contributors.
 * **duplicate name information** - people may be listed by their full name (in the case of commits) or by their login name (in the case of pull requests).
-Resolution of this data problem was a byproduct of our decision to drop commits given the incomplete nature of the commits data.
-If we do add back commits, we would have to live with this fragmentation in the short-term - it would require perhaps an additional hash lookup or somesuch truly to resolve the matter.
+This is a remnant of inconsistency in the original data.
+While the data now has login consistently, we have not yet incorporated that improvement into our code.
 * **missing Working Group name** for one spec - our source data was able to be corrected and the name provided.
+However, there are still more "unknown" entries which are only now coming to light via use of our Visualization.
+These will be corrected over time.

 ## Further Data Exploration